omegaretro/IST/README.md

 * RQ4: How fast is the crowd covering variability implementation mechanism?
 * RQ5: Can we rely on the StOv crowd?

+In the file wlist123 there is a list of the 123 initial words of the study.

 | List of 52 initial Words |
 :------------: |